Wild Zheng Shan Jin Jun Mei ‘1+1’ Black Tea

 Development of Lapsang black tea since 1979

-The scene underwent drastic change, when Tongmu village in 1979 was declared a Word Heritage Area by the UNESCO: the value of the cropland withing the borders of the UNESCO protection zone multiplied within no time, making the cultivation of lower quality tea unprofitable and effecting a shift towards the cultivation of higher quality tea in general.
-Part of the set of restrictions coming with the World Heritage Site status was a strict ban on any pesticide use within the UNESCO protection zone, meaning another contribution to higher selectivity of crop and processing quality.
+The scene underwent drastic change, when Tongmu village in 1979 became a UNESCO World Heritage site.
+As a consequence of this, the value of the cropland within the UNESCO protection zone multiplied within no time.
+This in turn made the production of cheap tea unprofitable, thereby effecting a shift towards higher quality.
+Part of the set of restrictions coming with the World Heritage status was a strict ban on pesticide use within the UNESCO protection zone.
+As an effect, this further contributed to higher selectivity of crop and processing quality.
 In parallel, from a consumer’s perspective, it also provided a desirable warranty of health qualities.
 Plus, both the natural enviroment and tea quality greatly benefit from keeping the soil free of pesticides.

 Wild Zheng Shan Jin Jun Mei ‘1+1’

-Wild Zheng Shan Jin Jun Mei, a well-qualified member of our ‘Biodiversi-TEA‘ line, is the product of a small settlement in Zhengshan area, counting no more than about 50 inhabitants, who organized in an agricultural cooperative, where labor and gains are shared equally between the members.
-Part of the areals farmed by the cooperative is a widely untouched bamboo forest located at 1100-1500m altitude on Tong Mu mountain.
-Stretching altitudes between 1100 and 1500 meters, it is home to more than 100 years old bushes of the Bohea tea variety grow dispersed among the bamboo trees and other shrubs and weeds in a biodiverse environment.
-Their leaves are traditionally processed to black teas such as Lapsang Souchong by the cooperative, with the best picking standards now mostly reserved for the production of Jin Jun Mei.
+Wild Zheng Shan Jin Jun Mei, part of Siam Tea Shop’s ‘Biodiversi-TEA‘ line, is the product of a small “zhengshan” village.
+The settlement’s roughly 50 inhabitants organize in an agricultural cooperative, sharing labor and gains equally between the members.
+Part of the cooperative’s farming areals is a widely untouched bamboo forest on Tong Mu mountain.
+Stretching altitudes between 1100 and 1500 meters, it is home to more than 100 years old tea bushes.
+These grow dispersed among the bamboo trees and other shrubs and weeds in a biodiverse environment.

 Picking and processing